Ana Mendieta: Education

 In Cuba, Ana Mendieta grew up as a sheltered, upper-class child.
 She attended an all-girls Catholic private school.
 When she and her sister were sent to Iowa, they were enrolled in a reform school because the court wanted to avoid sending them to a state institution.
 When Mendieta studied English in school, her vocabulary was very limited.
 In junior high school, she discovered a love for art.
-Mendieta was first a French major and art minor, but when she transferred to the University of Iowa, she was inspired by the avant-garde community and the hills of Iowa's landscape.
+Mendieta majored in French and minored art, but when she transferred to the University of Iowa, she was inspired by the avant-garde community and the hills of Iowa's landscape.
 She earned a BA (enrolled 1969–1972) and MA in painting, and an MFA (enrolled 1972–1977) in Intermedia under the instruction of acclaimed artist Hans Breder.
 She faced a great deal of discrimination while in art school.
 In college, Mendieta's work focused on blood and violence toward women.
 Her interest in spiritualism, religion, and primitive rituals developed during this time.
 After graduate school, she moved to New York City.
 “Seeing her in New York was always a joy because she always had friends around her,” said her longtime friend Sherry Buckberrough, a retired art history professor.
 “She networked very well, so there was always some event that we would go to.
 And there would always be a party later, that’s for sure.”